bumble-tech/graph_learning_demo/README.md

 # Graph Learning Example
-This example is used as a demo in the lightening talk about graphs at Bumble X Data science festival taken place on Dec.
+This example is used as a demo in the lightening talk about graphs at [Bumble X Data science festival Meetup](https://datasciencefestival.com/session/bumble-event-panel/) taken place on Dec.
 1st 2022.

 The example uses [Twitch Gamer Social Network data](https://snap.stanford.edu/data/twitch_gamers.html).
 It contains Twitch users as nodes and their mutual following relationships as edges.